Diabetes can affect people of any age. But managing type 2 diabetes can become more complicated as you get older.

-Talk to your doctor if you experience any of these symptoms.
+Talk with your doctor if you experience any of these symptoms.

 Diabetes can affect you from your head to your toes.
-You’ll need to see a team of specialists to ensure that your body stays healthy.
+The ADA says that you may want to have a team of specialists to ensure that your body stays healthy.

-Speak with your primary care doctor to find out if they recommend a referral to any of these specialists:
+Speak with your primary care doctor to find out if they can refer you to any of these specialists:

 - certified diabetes educator

 - eye doctor, such as an ophthalmologist or optometrist